-Operating revenues were \$51.8 million for the 2019 fiscal year.
-This was an increase of \$1.2 million or 2.4% from the previous fiscal year.
+Operating revenues were \$50.9 million for the 2020 fiscal year.
+This was a decrease of \$917,325 or 1.8% from the previous fiscal year.
 The following is a brief summary of the significant changes:

-- Student tuition and fee revenues, after scholarship allowances, were \$36.1 million in 2019, compared to \$35.8 million in 2018, an overall increase of .8%.
-The tuition and fees increase approved by the Kansas Board of Regents for fiscal year 2019 was an average of 2.53% and the University implemented on-line accelerated graduate programs. - Grants and contracts (federal, state and local, and nongovernmental) overall increased 25.3% or \$1.3 million primarily from federal and local grants and nongovernmental grants. - Auxiliary enterprise revenues of the University decreased a combined total of 4.5% in the areas of Athletics, Assessment, Parking Services, Residential Life and Student Health Services. - Sales and services of educational departments decreased by \$25,151 or 2.6% from the previous year.
+- Student tuition and fee revenues, after scholarship allowances, were \$34.2 million in 2020, compared to \$36.1 million in 2019, an overall decrease of 5.2%.
+The tuition and fees decrease was attributed to a decrease in enrollment numbers especially among the nonresident students. - Grants and contracts (federal, state and local, and nongovernmental) overall increased 26.8% or \$1.8 million. - Auxiliary enterprise revenues of the University decreased a combined total of 10.2% in the areas of Athletics, Assessment, Parking Services, Residential Life and Student Health Services. - Sales and services of educational departments increased by \$22,818 or 2.4% from the previous year.

-Total nonoperating revenues increased 11.3% from the previous year from \$39.9 million to \$44.4 million in 2019.
-Total nonoperating expenses decreased significantly due to the reclassification of the Perkins loan program from a restricted net asset to a liability in prior year.
+Total nonoperating revenues remained consistent with the previous year from \$44.4 million to \$44.2 million in 2020.
 The following is a brief summary of the significant changes:

-- State appropriations increased 2.2% to \$31.6 million from \$31.0 million. - Investment earnings increased from \$396,924 in 2019 to \$816,713 in 2019. - Interest expense increased \$406,298 over the prior year. - Other Federal grants and contracts decreased \$229,363 or 3.6% from the prior year. - Assets not fully depreciated were removed from fixed assets, resulting in a net loss of \$14,280 during 2019. - Capital appropriations/gifts increased \$2.1 million primarily due to a private capital gift.
+- State appropriations increased 6.3% to \$33.6 million from \$31.6 million. - Investment earnings decreased from \$816,713 in 2019 to \$457,128 in 2020 due to the decreased amount of unspent bond proceeds. - Other Federal grants and contracts increased \$1,407,631 or 3.6% from the prior year primarily due to CARES Act funding for student aid. - Capital appropriations/gifts decreased \$1.6 million primarily due to a private capital gift received in the prior year.

-In summary, total revenues, nonoperating revenues and other revenues increased by \$5.7 million for a total of \$96.2 million.
+In summary, total revenues, nonoperating revenues, and other revenues increased by \$5.7 million for a total of \$96.2 million.
 The composition of these revenues is displayed in the following graph: